From PowerPoint to Publication

 🔍

-One publication, ~1,000 topics, all cross-referenced.
-Find any gram by vessel, category, or codename without knowing which deck it's in.
+One publication set, ~1,000 grams, all cross-referenced.
+Find a gram by vessel, category or codename without knowing which deck it lives in.

 👥